ISO 5060: The New International Standard for Translation Quality Evaluation

 Severity Levels

 Critical - Errors that could cause legal liability, safety risks, or severe misunderstanding.
-Example: incorrect medication dosage in medical translation.
+Think: incorrect medication dosage in a medical translation.

 Major - Errors that significantly impact comprehension or user experience.
-Example: mistranslated key product feature.
+Think: mistranslated key product feature.

 Minor - Errors with minimal impact on understanding.
-Example: minor punctuation inconsistency.
+Think: minor punctuation inconsistency.

 How ISO 5060 Differs from Other Standards